wtsi-hgi/weaver/docs/new-ui.md

 As many groups are awkwardly close to, or even exceeding, their quota, the 95% rule seems reasonable, but the >90% rule could be recuded to 85% or 80%.
 It may take some experimenting to set these thresholds. ✅ *(Over 80% in a week -> Kinda OK, Over 85% in 3 days, or over 95% in a week -> Not OK seems to work well)*

-Also, the equation used to predict this was made before `wrstat` and the increased reliability we get from it, so maybe we need to extrapolate a bit more, rather than taking three datapoints, which now covers three days instead of maybe two weeks. ❌
+Also, the equation used to predict this was made before `wrstat` and the increased reliability we get from it, so maybe we need to extrapolate a bit more, rather than taking three datapoints, which now covers three days instead of maybe two weeks. ✅ *(this is now in lurge (without change), and we can see how it holds up)*

 As the main table isn't sorted by anything, it's perfectly fine to sort it by warning status, with the most extreme at the top.
 Also, if possible, within each colour banding we should sort by usage percentage descending. ✅